 Tips for International Students

-What NOT to Include in Resume for US Jobs
+What NOT to Include in Resume for U.S. Jobs

 • Personal Information such as age, marital status, children, pictures (may be required in some countries), or inappropriate email addresses